Most Walkable Neighborhoods in Spokane, WA

 A number of Spokane's neighborhoods can trace their beginnings to railways, owing to Spokane's earliest economic growth through the agriculture and mining sectors.
 Many of these neighborhoods sprang up as self-sufficient communities, blending residential and business districts.
 Today, there are still neighborhoods where dining, services, and shopping are a mere walk from residential areas.

 Spokane's residents can also enjoy many outdoor recreational activities, such as walking and biking on its many multi-use trails, including those converted from rail to trail use.
-Winter brings opportunity for cross-country, skiing, snowmobiling and snowshoeing.
+Winter brings opportunities for cross-country, skiing, snowmobiling, and snowshoeing.
 With a reasonable cost of living and many things to do in the area, new residents will be pleased to call one of Spokane's most walkable neighborhoods their new home.
+Contact Unity Home Group at eXp Realty with Real Estate Spokane at (509) 808-4030 today to get in touch with a Spokane real estate agent about homes available in these neighborhoods.